-Is this the right option for you?
+Is a home rebuild the right option for you?

 Consider the existing mortgage obligations on the potential property and if the potential growth for value after construction completion will add up accordingly.
 Ideally, the total cost of your project including existing mortgages on the new property should be acceptable when compared with the cost of new homes sold in the same area.

-Financing options will vary depending on some factors.
+Home financing options will vary depending on some factors.
 Just like any type of loan financing is subject to approval from your financial lending institution.
 Our first recommendation is to make sure you check your credit score before applying for a loan.

 Be aware that there are some related expenses that you will be required to pay out of pocket, make sure you have enough savings to cover these expenses.